ramishtaha/aws-solutions-architect-associate-projects/01-static-website/README.md

 - **Route 53 Alias Records:** Alias records are AWS-specific DNS records that provide performance benefits and cost savings compared to CNAME records.
 They can route traffic directly to AWS resources like CloudFront distributions without additional DNS lookups.

-- **Security Best Practices:** The bucket policy implements least privilege access (public read-only for website content).
+- **Security Best Practices:** The bucket policy implements least privilege access (public read-only for website content). **S3 Block Public Access** is a critical security feature that prevents accidental data exposure - we specifically disable it for static website hosting, but you should understand when and why to use it.
 CloudFront Origin Access Identity (OAI) can be used to restrict direct S3 access, forcing all traffic through CloudFront for better security and performance.

 - **High Availability and Scalability:** This architecture is inherently highly available across multiple AWS Availability Zones and Regions.
 S3 provides 99.99% availability SLA, and CloudFront has a global presence, making it suitable for mission-critical static websites.